alphacutioner/Clutch/README.md

 ## ClutchCoin.sol
 Clutch Coin lies at the heart of the Cluth protocol, it facilitates:
 - Decentralized governance of the core protocol
-- Utility through ???
+- Two-sided ad economy
-- etc.
+- Incentivize key stakeholders